Student and Faculty

 Integrity not only requires that individuals behave truthfully, honestly, and fairly with each other and the institution; it also requires the Student Code of Conduct to be careful and honest in its evaluations.

 The goals and process of IACCCE’s Code of Conduct attempt to reflect our highest aspirations for working with this community.
 Once engaged, the student conduct system seeks, as a primary goal, to address the most basic expectations of student conduct through education and intervention.

 Below is a list of actions that will be subject to disciplinary sanctions.
-The list is not all-encompassing.
-Being under the influence of drugs and/or alcohol during KTCI events will not serve as an excuse if found in violation of the Student Code of Conduct.
-By signing the enrollment agreement, you are consenting to the policies and procedures of KTCI including the Student Code of Conduct.
+The list is not all encompassing.
+Being under the influence of drugs and/or alcohol during IACCCE events will not serve as an excuse if found in violation of the Student and Faculty Code of Conduct.
+By signing the enrollment agreement, you are consenting to the policies and procedures of IACCCE including the Student and Faculty Code of Conduct.

 - Acts of dishonesty including, but not limited to, the following